nasirhafeez/ubiquiti-twilio/README.md

 # Ubiquiti Captive Portal with Twilio Verify
 Ubiquiti external captive portal with SMS login using Twilio Verify.
 The following actions are required to use the code given in this repo:

-Create a file `parameters.php` with the following variables:
+Create a file `parameters.php` with the following variables (be sure to set the appropriate permissions so that it's not accessible by unauthorized users):
  ```
 #Twitter API parameters